apriltuesday/metro-faces/README.md

 ### Current Version (main.py)

 * New focus on social graph, relationships over time
-* More lightweight notion of coherence (using co-clustering)
+* More lightweight notion of coherence (using face cluster counts and visual smoothness)
 * More work on the user interface and interaction components

 #### To-do's
+* better visual features, for visual continuity (both metro map and social graph)
+* better global optimization, especially for structure and coherence
 * soft clustering/overlapping community detection of faces (BigClam?)
 * more principled (but still fast) coherence algorithm
-* structure/connectivity optimization (possibly not necessary)
-* better line layout, display of connections, non-overlapping links
 * coordinated selection between metro map and social graph
 * add the geographic map
 * zooming and on-the-fly map creation